The online CTE undergraduate degree at Appalachian

 The following are criteria required for entry.
 After admission, you may need additional transfer hours.
 The hours delivered by Appalachian and your transfer hours must equal 123-128 hours by the end of the program.

 - Transfer Admission to the university

-- Minimum of 30 transfer credit hours: Our convenient Pre-Application Evaluation form will help you determine how your previous coursework satisfies program entrance requirements.
+- Minimum of 30 transfer credit hours: Our convenient Pre-Application Evaluation form (watch our video to learn more) will help you determine how your previous coursework satisfies program entrance requirements.

 During the program, students must meet the following requirements:

 - Pass criminal background check at start of Semester 1